-Austen’s genuine interest in recording the change of the time led her to capture images of everything from children at work, to messengers, to fruit stand workers.
+Austen’s genuine interest in recording the change of the time led her to create images of everything from children at work, to messengers, to fruit stand workers.
 In her signature portraiture style, these subjects were often posed or at least aware of their photograph being taken.

-Not only did Austen capture images of public and city life, she also documented upper-middle-class Victorian society.
+Not only did Austen create images of public and city life, she also documented upper-middle-class Victorian society.
 Austen took over 7,000 photographs depicting life on Staten Island, including portraits of friends and family at home or in the more elite circles of high society.
 Still, she found a way to use photography to defy restraints on expected gender roles.
 “There are specific photographs where she challenges the notions of how a woman should be in Victorian life, where she’s showing her ankles or her underwear; there are cross-dressing photographs.
 And so on one hand, she very much participated in Victorian society.
 She then turned around to reject and mock Victorian restrictions on women,” explains Munro.